alinlab/ml-papers-classification/README.md

 # ml-papers-classification

 This is dataset and source codes for category classification of (recent years) ML conference papers in {ICML, NeurIPS}.
-Run the processing script to generate the dataset:
+Currently, only ICML-16 dataset is available for preprocessing.
+Run the preprocessing script to generate the dataset:

 ```
 python process.py